 These buyers understand the legal processes and aren’t scared off by past occupancy issues.

 These investors often pay cash and close quickly since they don’t need financing approvals.
-They’re also more likely to buy your property as-is without demanding repairs or credits.
+They’re also more likely to buy your property without demanding repairs or credits.

 Marketing to this group means highlighting the investment potential rather than trying to appeal to regular homebuyers.